Skip to content

 Portal: Microsoft Entra Admin Center > Protection > Conditional Access > Optimization

-5. Document the remediation for examination readiness
+5. Document current policy posture and remediation actions for examination readiness

 Step 4: Create Copilot MFA Policy